jzillmann/pdf-to-markdown/examples/Achieving-The-Paris-Climate-Agreement.md

 Local employment factors were used where possible.
 These region-specific factors
 were:

-• OECD Americas—gas and coal fuel, photovoltaics (PV) and offshore wind (all factors), and solar thermal power (construction and operation and maintenance (O&M)
+• _OECD Americas—_gas and coal fuel, photovoltaics (PV) and offshore wind (all factors), and solar thermal power (construction and operation and maintenance (O&M)
-• OECD Europe—gas and coal fuel, offshore wind (all factors), solar thermal power (construction and O&M), and solar heating
+• _OECD Europe—_gas and coal fuel, offshore wind (all factors), solar thermal power (construction and O&M), and solar heating
-• OECD Pacific—gas and coal fuel
+• _OECD Pacific—_gas and coal fuel
-• Africa—gas, coal, and biomass fuel
+• _Africa_—gas, coal, and biomass fuel
-• China—gas and coal fuel, and solar heating
+• _China—_gas and coal fuel, and solar heating
-• Eastern Europe/Eurasia—gas and coal fuel
+• _Eastern Europe/Eurasia—_gas and coal fuel
-• Developing Asia—coal fuel
+• _Developing Asia_—coal fuel
-• India – coal fuel and solar heating
+• _India_ – coal fuel and solar heating
-• Latin America—coal and biomass fuels, onshore wind (all factors), nuclear (con- struction and O&M), large hydro (O&M), and small hydro (construction and O&M).
+• _Latin America—_coal and biomass fuels, onshore wind (all factors), nuclear (con- struction and O&M), large hydro (O&M), and small hydro (construction and O&M).